ibm-cloud-docs/discovery-data/collections.md

       - **Crawling updates (look for new, modified, and deleted contents)**
       - **Crawling new and modified contents**

       When you choose a schedule type that crawls for updates or for new and modified contents, the frequency that you specify for the crawl schedule is ignored.
 The frequency with which each document is crawled is variable and is managed entirely by the service.
 And the frequency changes depending on how often changes are found in a document.
-For example, if 5 of the 10 documents in a collection have changed by the end of the first crawl interval, then the frequency is automatically increased for those 5 documents.
+For example, if 5 of the 10 documents in a collection changed by the end of the first crawl interval, then the frequency is automatically increased for those 5 documents.
 Currently, the highest frequency at which these self-managed refreshes can run is daily.

       You cannot interrupt the automated management of frequency and you cannot trigger a one-off crawl when these types of scheduled crawls are configured.